ska-telescope/ska-sdp-spectral-line-imaging/docs/src/stage_config.rst

 Stage Configs
 =============

-..
-This file is generated using scripts/generate_config.py
+This page is generated using docs/generate_config.py

-..
-This file is referenced by "imaging" stage docstring by a relative reference
-.. to the generated html page.
+The descriptions of each stage are copied from the docstrings of stages.
+Refer to the `API page for stages <api/ska_sdp_spectral_line_imaging.stages.html>`_

 load_data
 *********

+    Reads processing set, selects one partition, and returns xarray dataset to be used by further stage.
+    The proceessing set path is passed through ``--input`` option from cli.

 ..  table::
     :width: 100%